 La Posada Interim Housing for Families Experiencing Homelessness

-La Posada’s main goal is to restore families who are experiencing homelessness to stable and permanent living situations by providing interim housing for up to 120 days.
+La Posada’s main goal is to restore families who are experiencing homelessness to stable and permanent living situations by providing interim housing.
 In addition to housing, La Posada provides case management and support services to identify each family's strengths and needs, working to address the root causes of homelessness and preventing recurrence.